 Perhaps one of the biggest challenges of cramming a ton of information into a small space is visualization of the data.
 The goal is to make it easily apparent what every graph, chart, stat, etc. is for, and why it fits in the infographic.

-At this point all of our data should be nicely organized, so this should just be a matter of choosing the best way to display each data type.
+At this point all of our data should be nicely organized, so this should just be a matter of choosing the best way to display each data type, be it discrete or continuous data.
 There are lots, to name a few:

 Don’t just go with the first thing you try.
 Experiment with every presentation style until you find the one that works with your content the best, and you have a good reason for choosing it.